msiemsen/msiemsen.github.io/classes.md

 **Tools**

 * Bring your planes and chisels and scrapers to work on and your sharpening stones for assessment.
 I will have sharpening stations set up for your use.
+If you don't have a plane to tune up I have several for sale at reasonable prices.

 ## Sharpening and Using Handsaws: Sharpen a Handsaw (and an auger bit!)

 ![](/uploads/sawsharpening.JPG)

-* Date: Sunday June 30th, 10:00 to 5:00
+* Date: Sunday November 24th, 10:00 to 5:00
 * Cost: $130.
 Combine with the handsaw class and save $20! $240 for both classes
 * Materials: included
 * Skill Level: All